AbdulHadi806/Muffin-or-cupcake-model/README.md

 - **Published Date**: January 25, 2024(Let's see how far I will reach in the next couple of months)

 ## How to predict
-You will need to add flour and sugar to predict the recipe.
+User will need to add flour and sugar to predict the recipe.
 <div>
   <img width="494" alt="image" src="https://github.com/AbdulHadi806/Muffin-or-cupcake-model/assets/113926529/4a76e14b-24ee-45c1-95f9-92126fb608e3">
 </div>

-## Your Background
+## My Background
 I am a web developer with experience in MERN stack and full-stack projects.
 I am currently transitioning my focus to emerging trends in technology and machine learning.

 ## Good Luck!